maxtepkeev/python-redmine/docs/resources/contact.rst

 .. hint::

-    You can also get contacts from a project resource object directly using ``contacts`` relation:
+    You can also get contacts from a project and user resource objects directly using ``contacts`` relation:

     .. code-block:: python